Sonair-AS/mcupsdk-core-k3/docs_src/docs/api_guide/developer_guides/bootflow.md

 ## Introduction

 \cond SOC_AM62X
-\note This scope of this document is to cover the bootflow of the secondary bootloader (SBL) available as part of the MCU+SDK.
+\note This scope of this document is to cover the bootflow of the secondary bootloader (SBL) available as part of the @VAR_SDK_NAME.
 SPL bootflow is covered as part of  'Boot Flow' section in \htmllink{https://software-dl.ti.com/processor-sdk-linux/esd/AM62X/latest/exports/docs/linux/Foundational_Components/U-Boot/UG-General-Info.html, **PSDK Linux documentation**}.
 \endcond

 \cond SOC_AM62AX
-\note This scope of this document is to cover the bootflow of the secondary bootloader (SBL) available as part of the MCU+SDK.
+\note This scope of this document is to cover the bootflow of the secondary bootloader (SBL) available as part of the @VAR_SDK_NAME.
 SPL bootflow is covered as part of  'Boot Flow' section in \htmllink{https://software-dl.ti.com/processor-sdk-linux/esd/AM62AX/latest/exports/docs/linux/Foundational_Components/U-Boot/UG-General-Info.html, **PSDK Linux documentation**}.
 \endcond

 \cond SOC_AM62PX
-\note This scope of this document is to cover the bootflow of the secondary bootloader (SBL) available as part of the MCU+SDK.
+\note This scope of this document is to cover the bootflow of the secondary bootloader (SBL) available as part of the @VAR_SDK_NAME.
 SPL bootflow is covered as part of  'Boot Flow' section in \htmllink{https://software-dl.ti.com/processor-sdk-linux/esd/AM62PX/latest/exports/docs/linux/Foundational_Components/U-Boot/UG-General-Info.html, **PSDK Linux documentation**}.
 \endcond

 Booting user defined applications on a SOC involves multiples steps as listed below,